 Include Top

-Two Sample Mann-Whitney Test - Exact
+Two Sample Nonparametric Test: Mann-Whitney Test - Exact (with 2 Sample KS Option)

-This tool is used to compute exact P-Values.
-Typically this would not be necessary unless the sample sizes were smaller (each sample N <= 10 for Mann-Whitney), but this gives continuity on the example.
+We will redo the example for the Two Sample Mann-Whitney Test (with 2 Sample KS Option) to compute exact P-Values.
+Typically, this would not be necessary unless the sample sizes were smaller (each sample N <= 10 for Mann-Whitney), but this gives us continuity on the example.
+Due to the large number of permutations, we will use Monte Carlo Exact for this analysis and will consider a small sample problem later.

 1. Open Customer Data.xlsx, click Sheet 1 tab (or press F4 to activate last worksheet).